Haunted Abbeys of Scotland

-Think of any kind of historical or dramatic event - murder, love, plots, jealousy, war - and abbeys will have been witness to them all.
+Think of any kind of historical or dramatic event—murder, love, sinister plotting, jealousy, war—and abbeys will have been witness to them all.
 Is this the reason that so many are still haunted today?

-Most of the paranormal activity could be due to residual energy, However, this still leaves other forms of manifestation suggesting earth-bound spirits still walk the hallowed grounds of the ancient abbeys.
+Most of the paranormal activity in abbeys could be due to residual energy.
+However, this still leaves other forms of manifestation, which suggests that earth-bound spirits still walk the hallowed grounds of the ancient abbeys.

-This beautiful abbey was established as a Cistercian Monastery by King David I of Scotland in in 1136 - although the original is believed to have been established in 660 by St. Aiden and was situated only a few miles away.
+This beautiful abbey was established as a Cistercian Monastery by King David I of Scotland in 1136, although the original is believed to have been established in 660 by St. Aiden and was situated only a few miles away.

-At the present Melrose Abbey, the monks followed St. Benedict's Rule and this meant not only starting their day very early in the morning - before dawn - but would last until late evening and consisted of both spiritual work and hard labour.
-In addition, they also stuck rigidly to a vegetarian diet and their life expectancy, even in those far off days, was very poor - perhaps made worse by the lack of essential proteins from meat.
+At the present Melrose Abbey, the monks followed St. Benedict's Rule.
+This meant not only starting their day very early in the morning—before dawn—but working late into the evening on both spiritual work and hard labour.
+In addition, they also stuck rigidly to a vegetarian diet.
+Their life expectancy, even in those far off days, was very poor—perhaps made worse by the lack of essential proteins from meat.

 King Richard II of England was responsible for setting fire to the abbey in the 14th century.
 The re-built monastery was much more ornate and has the strange figure of a pig playing the bag pipes.
 In addition, King Robert the Bruce's heart, was brought back from the Holy Lands and interred at Melrose.
 The King always regretted not being able to fight in a crusade, so after his death his close friend and staunch supporter, Sir James Douglas, took Bruce's heart with him when he fought in the holy wars.
 In addition King Alexander II of Scotland is also buried at the abbey.